r4victor/tenthousandmeters/content/blog/python_bts_06.md

 };
 ```

-Note that the first member of a type is not `PyObject` but `PyVarObject`, which is defined as follows:
+By the way, note that the first member of a type is not `PyObject` but `PyVarObject`, which is defined as follows:

 ```C
 typedef struct {